-Bonfire Night celebrations are held across the UK around the 5th of November.
-While this is an enjoyable time for many, for older people this annual celebration can be distressing, and extra measures may need to be taken to help them to feel safe and happy at home.
+Bonfire night celebrations are held across the UK around the 5th of November.
+While this is an enjoyable time for many, for some older people this annual celebration can be distressing, and extra measures may need to be taken to help them to feel safe and happy at home.

-Why can Bonfire Night be distressing for an older person?
+Why can bonfire night and fireworks be distressing for an older person?

 There are a number of reasons.
 The loud bangs and flashes of firework displays, and the smell of smoke can take those who served in the armed forces back to frightening times.
-Sometimes, even the happy shouts of people celebrating Bonfire Night could be misinterpreted and cause confusion or panic.
+Sometimes, even the happy shouts of people celebrating bonfire night may be misinterpreted as something bad and cause confusion or panic.

 For older people living with heart conditions, or conditions that affect breathing such as asthma, bronchitis or COPD, the smoke from bonfires and the particles left in the air from fireworks could make symptoms worse, causing them to cough more than usual, experience chest pain, or feel lightheaded.

 Yes they can do according to the Alzheimer’s Society.
 Dementia can sometimes make it difficult to identify and understand sounds – so fireworks can be frightening.
 Those living with dementia can find communication and concentration tricky when there is a lot of unexpected noise too.
 The flashes, and excess activity outside can also be confusing, which in turn could upset their nighttime routine and increase sundowning symptoms such as agitation or insomnia.

 How to help older people stay safe during bonfire night and firework displays